robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Considering these premises, how the table has turned in favor of Russia explained in 2nd-last section and the facts interpretation proposed in the last section, we can agree that once taken the most from Ukraine and then left behind as a problem for Russia, the next goal would be leverage the Biden's era European leadership to squeeze the most from Europe.
 How?

-What's the best way to move from "**against**" to "**with**" Russia and send them an "you too involved" message by the Keith Kellogg words and by the "Times of India" columns in order to leverage the fear of a Soviet-like invasion of the Europe?
+What's the best way to move from "**against**" to "**with**" Russia and send them an "you too involved" message by the Keith Kellogg words and by the "Times of India" columns in order to leverage the fear of a Soviet-like invasion of Europe?
 Nowadays, Russia is going to take Ukraine but who can grant us that they will stop there?

 Curiously, we as Europeans are keen to think that Russians are thinking like we were thinking.
 If Russia would have left us to take Ukraine and include it into NATO, building up military bases and bio-weapons laboratories, who would have granted them that the next step would not have been attacking Russia?
 Like Ukraine did with European military support, as Kellogg admitted?

 Our worst nightmare is that others are like us, thinking like us and are going to behave like us.
 Which is not unfair, after all as Putin said: they tried to strangle us, it is time to show them some kind of reciprocity.
 Does reciprocity sound very dangerous?
 Welcome aboard Game's Theory students!

-The fear of being invaded will let us be squeezed by a more 3% of our GDP in buying weapons.
+The fear of being invaded will let us be squeezed by more than 3% of our GDP in buying weapons.
 When nations buy weapons in large quantities they should use them otherwise politicians should face the shame of having wasted a lot of public money.
 The sunk-cost fallacy, right?

 Starting a war to hide today's avoidable sunk-cost sounds like starting a WW3 to hide the US public and private debts.
 It is amazing how some people can think that we **all** are a bunch of idiots that can hopelessly fall again and again into the same rat-traps just because it is presented in a different shape or color.

 - [Il modello otto-novecentesco ha fallito](324-il-modello-otto-novecentesco-ha-fallito.md#?target=_blank) &nbsp; (2025-06-14)

 Please, tell me we are not going to fall in it again!?
-Well, same heades, same ideas, same story.
+Well, same heads, same ideas, same story.
 Which is the main reason because sometimes in our history heads have fallen, wildely.
 In a revolution or in a war, and the main difference between the two is **who** determines the enemy of the people: their governments (war) or themselves (revolution).

 - [Meglio un monarca assoluto che una strega sul pisello](326-meglio-un-mondarca-assoluto-di-una-strega-sul-pisello..md#?target=_blank) &nbsp; (2025-06-20)

-Anyway, in the above linked article a third option is presented and despite it having a near-zero probability to happen because rationality is not the driver of our times, it is a great bonus those which casts a light of hope into a dark future outlook.
+Anyway, in the above linked article a third option is presented and despite it having a near-zero probability to happen because rationality is not the driver of our times, it is a great bonus that casts a light of hope into a dark future outlook.
 At least, every way has been tracked even if not paved, yet.

 ---